-Version 11.1.
-This guidance document replaces the version of June 2021 and can be voluntarily applied from July 2023.
+Version 12.
+This guidance document replaces the version 11.1 of September 2023 and can be voluntarily applied from July 2024.
 The document must be applied from the dates given in the table starting on page 2.
 Changes to the previous version are highlighted in yellow.
-Changes made for version 11.1 are highlighted in turquoise.